qorix-group/process_description/process/process_areas/architecture_design/architecture_concept.rst

 Specification of the architectural design
 *****************************************

-The architectural design shall be modeled with the help of static, dynamic and interfaces at each defined level.
+The architectural design shall be modeled according to the :ref:`building blocks meta model <general_concepts_building_blocks>` with the help of static, dynamic and interfaces at each defined level.
 For the description a natural language, diagrams or a semi-formal language (*UML*, see :ref:`uml_diagram_selection`) shall be used.

 The architectural elements itself including their correlations shall be modeled in a database like approach.
 Therefore following architectural elements shall be used: